Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Elevation of relaxation to a dynamical theory

 \subsection{On the RxMHD equations of motion}

-In the limit $\XHelmult \to 0$, \eqref{eq:uHamPrEL} shows that $\vec{v} = \vec{u}$ and the Euler--Lagrange equations become exactly the same as those in the original dynamical MRxMHD paper \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} --- they describe uncoupled Beltrami magnetic fields and Euler flows.
-Thus, at least in this case, the phase-space Lagrangian method is equivalent to the configuration-space Lagrangian method used in \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15}.
-The physical implication is that, in this limit, both methods describe relaxation of magnetic field, but not fluid (unless we set $\vec{v} = 0$, in which case \eqref{eq:uHamPrEL} givesthe same $\vec{u}$ as the relaxed equilibrium flow given in Appendix~ \ref{sec:genTaylor}).
+In the limit $\XHelmult \to 0$, \eqref{eq:uHamPrEL} shows that $\vec{v} = \vec{u}$ and the Euler--Lagrange equations become exactly the same as those in the original dynamical MRxMHD paper \cite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} --- they describe uncoupled Beltrami magnetic fields and Euler flows.
+In this case, the phase-space Lagrangian method is equivalent to the configuration-space Lagrangian method used in Ref.~\onlinecite{Dewar_Yoshida_Bhattacharjee_Hudson_2015}.
+The physical implication is that, in this limit, both methods describe relaxation of magnetic field, but not fluid (unless we set $\vec{v} = 0$, in which case \eqref{eq:uHamPrEL} gives the same magnetic-field-aligned $\vec{u}$ as the relaxed equilibrium flow given in Appendix~ \ref{sec:genTaylor}).

 To understand the mathematical nature of RxMHD when $\XHelmult \neq 0$ within a given domain $\Omega$, with boundary $\partial\Omega$, we distinguish between the \emph{dynamical variables} $\vec{u}$ and $\rho$, whose time evolution is to be found by solving equations of motion, and \emph{passive variables}, whose time evolution depends only on the time dependence of $\partial\Omega$, like the Lagrange multipliers $\tau_\Omega,\mu_\Omega,\text{and }\XHelmult$, or fields whose time dependence is, in addition, driven implicitly by that of the dynamical variables.
 The main example of the latter class is the magnetic field, a functional of $\vec{u}$ found by solving the inhomogeous modified Beltrami equation, \eqref{eq:AHamPrEL}, to give